Edit Blog Post

 Malik, the hotel owner, is one of those rare but valuable heroes of the backpacking world.
 For 10 years, every single Thursday night, he has been taking travelers to ‘Sufi Night’, free of charge.

 Sufism is a curious sect that sits on the absolute fringes of Islam, and is found throughout the Muslim world.
 Sufism is mystical by definition; adherents have traditionally used dancing, music, singing, spinning and even drugs to go into trances and unite with the ‘One God’.
-Many hard-line Muslims reject Sufi practices, but in this region of Pakistan, a country that in many ways was the most conservative I have ever traveled to, people claimed to me that as much as 80% of the regional population is supportive of Sufi doctrine.
+Many hard-line Muslims reject Sufi practices, but in this region of Pakistan, a country that in many ways was the most conservative I have ever traveled to, people claimed to me that as much as 80%!o(MISSING)f the regional population is supportive of Sufi doctrine.
 Though I cannot back up this figure.

 I met a few Sufi ascetics of sorts on the streets of Lahore.
 In appearance they reminded me of the sadhus